savagecarol/java/README.md

 # java
-all java data structures progrm in a proper manner you can see the source code of codechef and geeksforgeeks problem here
+all java data structures progrm in a proper manner.

+you can see the source code of codechef and geeksforgeeks problem here .